goncaloremelhe/pfl-prolog/README.md

 - GameMode - Can be represented by numbers 1, 2, 3 or 4.
 It stores the type of game to be played, 1 meaning Person vs. Person, 2 meaning Person vs. Computer, 3 being Computer vs. Person and 4 being Computer vs. Computer.
 - BoardSize - Stores the size of the board, which is calculated depending on the number of marbles the player wants to play with.
 - Level - Represents the level of expertise of the Computer, 1 being Easy and 2 being Hard.
 (TODO) On Level 1, the computer randomly chooses one of the available moves, on Level 2 the Computer chooses its play based on what yields a greater value (greedy strategy)
-- ScoreSystem - The score system to use: product or standard

 The GameConfiguration is then passed to the initial_state/2 predicate, which generates the game board based on BoardSize and stores that Board and the GameMode in the first Game State.